Skip to content

 Bounded batch dispatch runs large agent workloads as fixed-size sequential batches — one agent per item, N at a time — under API rate limits.

-The Problem
+The problem

-Two naive approaches break at scale:
+Two naive approaches break at scale.

-The Pattern
+The pattern

 Split the work queue into chunks of size N. For each chunk:

-3. Collect results
+3. Collect the results.

-4. Proceed to the next chunk
+4. Move on to the next chunk.

 graph TD